What Color is Your Privlege?

 by F. I. Goldhaber

 Cycle of Life appeared in the debut issue of Icarus Down Review, a monthly ebook publication dedicated to writers who like to aim a little higher and shoot a little farther.
-It's also available in Food ♦ Family ♦ Friends.
+Available as a poetry broadside and in Food ♦ Family ♦ Friends.

 by F. I. Goldhaber